Mik3asg/-Flask_App_Jenkins_CI_EKS/README.md

         - Storage: `15 GiB gp2`
         - SG Inbound rules: `TCP/22, TCP/8080`
     - SSH into your EC2 instance to install Jenkins and Docker packages.
-    - Leverage `user-data` section within EC2 to include the following bash script for installing Java, Jenkins and Docker packages:
+    - Use the `user-data` section within the EC2 Console to incorporate the following bash script for installing Java, Jenkins, and Docker packages:

+        - **Warning:** Java 11 support in Jenkins ends after Sep 30, 2024.
+Installing an unsupported Java version may cause Jenkins to fail.
+Upgrade Java to a newer version.
+Refer to the [documentation](https://www.jenkins.io/doc/book/platform-information/support-policy-java/) for details.

         ```bash
         #!/bin/bash